CommunistPancake/Craft.Net/source/index.md

 ---

 Craft.Net is a collection of [.Net](http://en.wikipedia.org/wiki/.NET_Framework) libraries for working with Minecraft.
-It includes a 1.4.5 server, and tools for manipulating Anvil world saves, simulating block and entity interactions, and more.
+It includes a minecraft server, 1.4.6 networking tools, tools for manipulating Anvil world saves, simulating block and entity interactions, and more.

 ## Getting Started